The Anthropolist-Designer

 The Artist

-A lifelong student of the arts, my practice incorporates music, dance, poetry and visual art.
-Currently developing a series of poems and sketches (the art of decomposing) exploring decomposition as life’s next great adventure.
-I released a debut EP in 2021 called Confessions in the Circle Volume I with accompanying music videos described by Canadian Beats as “a series of musical, cinematic reawakenings.”
+A lifelong student of the arts, my practice incorporates multiple mediums, including photography, sketching, poetry, music, and dancing.
+Currently developing a series of poems and sketches called the art of decomposing, the series loosely explores decomposition as life’s next great adventure.
+I am a passionate believer in art-making as a tool for facilitation and community dialogue.